rafaraf75/AzureAIChatApi/README.md

 📌 Purpose of the Project
 This repository demonstrates:

-secure and clean integration with Azure OpenAI
+clean and secure integration with Azure OpenAI

 modern minimal API architecture

-safe secret handling with .gitignore
+safe secret handling using .gitignore

-developer-friendly design with Swagger documentation
+developer-friendly design with Swagger

 Perfect for:

-recruitment tasks
+✔ recruitment tasks

-portfolio projects
+✔ portfolio projects

-AI backend boilerplates
+✔ boilerplate for AI-enabled backend services